4: Mendelian Genetics

 Drag one of the choices below:

-- D. presence of two different gene copies
+- E. presence of two different gene copies

-Click to show Matching Monohybrid Cross Genotypes to Phenotypes example problem
+Click to show Monohybrid Cross Genotypes and Phenotypes example problem

 Match each of the following parental genotypes in monohybrid crosses with their corresponding descriptions of the progeny.